 We may evaluate, categorise and profile your personal data in order to tailor materials, services and communications (including targeted advertising) to your needs and your preferences and to help us to understand our audiences.
 For example, we may keep track of the amount, frequency and value of your support including your philanthropic involvement elsewhere.
 This information helps us to ensure communications are relevant, timely and in the best interest of our charitable purposes.

 If you've opted-in to marketing, we may contact you with information about our selected partners.
 These communications will always come from us and will usually be incorporated into our own marketing.

 We may share your personal data with contractors or suppliers who provide us with services.
 For example, we may use a mailing house for the distribution of The British Museum Magazine; we use Direct Debit processors for the handling of payments and email providers for our marketing communications.
 Information is transferred to data processors securely, and we retain full responsibility for your personal data as the data controller.
 These activities are carried out under a contract which imposes strict requirements on our suppliers to keep your personal data confidential and secure.

-We may share your personal data where required to do so for prevention of crime or for taxation purposes (for example, with the police, HMRC) or where otherwise required to do so by other regulators or by law (e.g. the Charity Commission, Companies House).
+We may share your personal data where required to do so for prevention of crime or for taxation purposes (for example, with the police, HMRC).
+These requests will be assessed on a case-by-case basis and in line with data protection law.
+We may be required to share your data with regulators or with other organisations in line with the law (e.g. the Charity Commission, Companies House and local authorities).